benhuson/Taxonomy-Images/readme.txt

 * __Are you Super-Wicked-Awesome?__ If so, you can always [make a donation](http://wordpress.mfields.org/donate/).

 = Need More Taxonomy Plugins? =
-I've released a handfull of plugins dealing with taxonomies.
+The original author of this plugin, Michael Fields, has released a handful of plugins dealing with taxonomies.
 Please see my [plugin page](http://wordpress.org/extend/plugins/profile/mfields) for more info.

 ==Installation==